shays15/haca3-plus/README.md

 HACA3+ introduces:

 ✅ Improved artifact-aware encoding

 ✅ Foreground/background-aware attention

-✅ Training on 100+ scanners from 64 sites
+✅ Training on 100+ scanners from over 50 sites

 Our work focuses on robust validation at scale, rather than proposing a new architecture.